InstantClientTap/homebrew-instantclient/README.md

 Due to difficulties downloading the files from [Instant Client Downloads page][] the process can not be automated.
-However, if the files are downloaded manually and put in the cache Homebrew can do the rest.
+However, if the files are downloaded manually and put in the cache then Homebrew can do the rest.

 ## Usage